New report commissioned by RICS suggests need for significant reform to the real estate valuation sector

 In the present crisis, employers should do what they can to comply with their health and safety obligations but will have to balance these against the need to continue to provide services to keep their businesses afloat and lockdown restrictions being lifted (which, perhaps, indicates a reduced risk of infection).

-For staff coming into work, employers should follow current Government guidelines and consult with their staff about a gradual return to the workplace.
-Although social distancing guidance no longer applies, the fact remains that COVID-19 can be spread through social contact and employers should consider how this risk can be mitigated.
-They could consider implementing measures to reduce the number of people your workers come into contact with and enforce rules such that if there are concerns about a particular individual (for example, continuous coughing), then that employee should be sent home to get a PCR test and follow the applicable guidelines based on the results (whether or not that employee says “it’s only a cold, not COVID-19”).
+For staff coming into work, employers should follow current Government guidance on Working Safely during Coronavirus (and continue to monitor changes to that) and consult with their staff about a gradual return to the workplace and the safety measures they will be implementing.
+Although social distancing guidance (currently) no longer applies, the fact remains that COVID-19 can be spread through social contact and employers should consider how this risk can be mitigated within their premises.
+They could consider implementing measures to reduce the number of people their workers come into contact with and enforce rules such that if there are concerns about a particular individual (for example, continuous coughing), then that employee should be sent home to get a PCR test and follow the applicable guidelines based on the results (whether or not that employee says “it’s only a cold, not COVID-19”).

 If employees have concerns that employers are putting commercial interests before the health and safety of staff, they ought to raise their concerns with their line manager in the first instance.
 Hopefully, this will lead to the employer putting in place better protections.
 If not, then employees may need to raise a grievance (or go through their employer’s whistleblowing channels).